 Culurgionis

-You can’t leave Sardinia without having tried culurgionis.
-The concept is similar to that of ravioli: so it is a filled pasta.
-But the shape and the flavor are completely different.
-Typical of the region of Ogliastra, the basic recipe calls for a filling of potatoes, mint, garlic and cheese; but each village makes them slightly differently, using a different kind of cheese or different proportions.
+Typical Sardinian food of the region of Ogliastra, the basic recipe calls for a filling of potatoes, mint, garlic and cheese; but each village makes them slightly differently, using a different kind of cheese or different proportions.

-I keep saying the best culurgionis are those from Seuiwhich are made with a cheese called “cas’e fitta” that is kept in water and salt.
+I keep saying the best culurgionis are those from Seui, which are made with a cheese called “cas’e fitta” that is kept in water and salt.
 They are served boiled with abundant pecorino cheese (no oil) or with a plain tomato sauce.

-You won’t easily find good culurgiones, although they are often on the menu.
-The best ones are either homemade or eaten at well known agriturisimi.
-The good news is that many restaurants in Cagliari are now focusing on this traditional Sardinian food, so you may have better luck there.
 Some are even venturing with innovative versions that include a seafood bisque and a sauce made with burrata, such as the ones you can find at Le Segrete, one of the best restaurants in Cagliari.

 Zuppa gallurese

 This dish is typical of Gallura, in the north of Sardinia, where it is called “suppa cuata.”
 It is made using stale bread which is soaked in sheep broth and layered with pecorino cheese, mint and parsley.
-The mixture is then baked in the oven until the cheese melt and served hot.
-A lighter version is prepared using a beef broth.

 Su Filindeu

-This is Italy’s rarest pasta, and only three women in Sardinia now master the art of making su filindeu – one of them is Paola Abraini, who occasionally holds filindeu workshops in Nuoro without ever spilling the full secret of how to make this pasta.
 The basic recipe calls for water, flour and salt – in unknown proportions – to prepare a very flexible dough that is pulled 7 times to create 256 thin strands of pasta that has to be laid down to dry.
 The pasta is cooked in a thin sheep broth and served as a soup, accompanied by pecorino cheese.

 Spaghetti ai ricci

 Though spaghetti isn’t exactly a typical Sardinian pasta, we love this dish so much that I ought to mention it in this post.
 This is a more modern dish which is prepared by using sea urchins pulp.
-Once cooked, the spaghetti are drained and passed in a pan with olive oil, garlic, parsley and chillies and adding the sea urchin at the last minute.

 Keep in mind that there are strict regulations with regards to the fishing of sea urchins, so these can’t always be found.